 As in all families, Christmas became a more muted affair as my sister and I grew older and social activities and boyfriends began to dominate the agenda.
 By the 1980s the Christmas stockings – my father’s old knee-high RAF socks from his baggy-shorted time in the Middle East – seemed to have had shrunk in size until they eventually disintegrated.
 And returning home from university one year, I noticed that the house was no longer festooned with lurid crepe chains and other paraphernalia.
 My mother explained that when the box holding the Christmas decorations had been brought down from from the loft, all that was found left inside was a brightly-coloured mouse nest and pile of droppings.
 She had sighed with relief at this (having first determined that there were no rodents on the loose), and joyfully sprayed some twigs silver instead.

-But even then I felt nostalgic for the old decorations – particularly the single ones we had always hung around the place.
-I remember as a child thinking it quite magical that the flattened boot-shape could suddenly pop up into a multi-coloured honeycombed bell we could dangle from the ceiling.
+But even then I felt nostalgic for the old decorations – particularly the single ones we had always hung up around the place.
+I remember as a child thinking it magical that a flattened boot-shape could suddenly become a multi-coloured honeycombed bell to dangle from the ceiling.
 And every year, the opening of the decoration box would bring back memories of all the other Christmases we had experienced.

 During this time and beyond, assorted partners would sometimes join our family for the celebrations, often declaring our family Christmases to be one of the best they’d ever had, and earlier traditions (such as the present map) were revived for their benefit.
 Naively, I imagined this state of affairs continuing for years into the future, with perhaps new members of the clan with whom to share our rituals.